-Innovations are emerging to help the deaf and the hearing-impaired community thrive in the world of talking communities.
-These technological advancements are life-changing and have significantly contributed to the deaf and hearing-impaired people to function normally.
+New technologies are being developed to help the deaf and the hearing-impaired community thrive in the world of talking communities.
+These technologies are life-changing and have significantly helped the deaf and hearing-impaired people function normally.
 These new devices and development open new opportunities to the deaf community in their home, school, workplace, and community.

 Hearing loss can be from mild to profound.
-There are estimated to be 360 million people worldwide suffering from deafness and hearing loss caused by either hereditary disorder, genetic disease, prenatal exposure to a virus, use of some drugs, ear infections, exposure to excessive noise, injury, and aging.
+There are estimated to be 360 million people worldwide suffering from deafness and hearing loss caused by either hereditary disorder, genetic disease, prenatal exposure to disease, use of some drugs, ear infections, exposure to excessive noise, injury, and aging.
 Treatments are being developed to aid them.
-Besides medication, many deaf-friendly communities are working together to help the deaf and hard of hearing
+Besides treatment, many deaf-friendly communities are working together to help the deaf and hard of hearing

 Educating the Deaf

 Some schools are already prepared, equipped, and trained to be deaf-friendly.
-These classes use the technology of speech-to-text systems which makes studying more comfortable for the deaf and hearing-impaired students.
+These schools use the technology of speech-to-text systems which makes studying easier for the deaf and hearing-impaired students.
 This technology translates spoken words to real-time texts and also provide a text file of the lecture.

 Deaf in the Workplace

 Uber is one of the companies that hire deaf and hard of hearing drivers.
 In partnership with the Communication Service for the Deaf (CSD), they developed an online video support guide that goes directly into their app.
-It features flashing trip request, text-only communication with the riders, notifying the passengers that the driver is deaf or hard of hearing.
-It gives the deaf and hard of hearing drivers the opportunity to earn a living.
+This features flashing trip request, text-only communication with the riders, notifying the riders that the drive is deaf or hard of hearing.
+This gives the deaf and hard of hearing drivers the opportunity to earn a living.